YihengBrianWu/network-project/README.md

 ## 1. How to start
 This project contains six cpp files, one make file, one README.

+This project completes all functionality include extra points functionality (stats).

 In terminal, type make all command.
 Then using ./serverM to start server M, ./serverA to start server A, ./serverB to start server B, ./serverC to start serverC.
 Then three servers are all running, please run server M first then server A, B, C.

 For client.
 If you want to use client A then type ./clientA.
 If you want to use client A then type ./clientB.